-Readying Michigan for retirement is no small feat.
-However, I know our staff will continue to work diligently with our members to find the appropriate solutions.
-All of this speaks to the dedication of our leadership, the competency of our staff, and our passion for excellence in all we do for you, our members.
+Readying our participants for retirement is no small feat.
+However, I know that MERS staff will continue to work diligently to find the appropriate solutions.
+All of this speaks to the dedication of our leadership, the competency of our staff, and our passion for excellence in all we do for you.

 In closing, I would like to take this opportunity to thank the Board members and staff for their expertise and professionalism.
-It is my pleasure to serve as your MERS Chairperson and, like all of you, I am proud to have played a role in serving all MERS members and participants in our mission to provide a secure retirement.
+It is my pleasure to serve as your MERS Chairperson and, like all of you, I am proud to have played a role in serving all MERS' local units of government and participants in our effort to provide superior value.